 Avalanche buries at least 3 skiers near Anchorage, Alaska officials say

-ANCHORAGE, Alaska (AP) — An avalanche in Alaska backcountry swept up and buried three skiers under a blanket of snow that could be as deep as a 10-story building, Alaska State Troopers said Wednesday.
+ANCHORAGE, Alaska (AP) — Three skiers who had flown by helicopter to a remote mountain range were swept away by an avalanche and likely killed under the weight of snow nearly as deep as a 10-story building, Alaska State Troopers said Wednesday.

-While troopers have not been able to assess the site yet, “based on the information provided by the operator, unfortunately, we do not believe that any of the three missing persons survived the avalanche,” Austin McDaniel, a spokesperson for the Alaska State Troopers, said in a text to The Associated Press.

 If the deaths are confirmed it would be the deadliest U.S. avalanche since three climbers were killed in a slide in Washington’s Cascade Mountains two years ago.

+While Alaska troopers have not been able to assess the site yet, “based on the information provided by the operator, unfortunately, we do not believe that any of the three missing persons survived the avalanche,” Austin McDaniel, a spokesperson for the Alaska State Troopers, said in a text to The Associated Press.

-The slide happened late Tuesday afternoon near the skiing community of Girdwood, located about 40 miles (64 kilometers) south of Anchorage, said McDaniel.
+The slide caught three heli-skiers late Tuesday afternoon in the Chugach Mountains near the skiing community of Girdwood, located about 40 miles (64 kilometers) south of Anchorage, said McDaniel.
+Heli-skiers use helicopters to reach mountains in remote backcountry areas where there are no ski lifts, and then they either ski or snowboard down.

-Guides from the heli-skiing company attempted to locate the skiers.
-Using avalanche beacons, the guides identified a probable area where the skiers were buried, at a depth of 40 feet (12 meters) to 100 feet (30 meters), McDaniel said in a later email.
+Guides from the heli-skiing company attempted to locate the trapped skiers using avalanche beacons and identified a probable area where they were buried, at a depth of 40 feet (12 meters) to 100 feet (30 meters), McDaniel said.

 “The guides were unable to recover the three skiers due to the depth.
 Due to considerable avalanche risk in this area and limited daylight, no further recovery operations were conducted on March 4,” he said.
 “If weather and conditions allow for it, Troopers plan to assess avalanche conditions from the air and determine recovery options with individuals that have experience making avalanche recoveries.”

+The heli-ski operator was Chugach Powder Guides, McDaniel said.
+A woman who answered the phone at the company said it had no immediate comment.
+Its website describes Chugach Powder Guides as one of the original heli-ski operators in Alaska

-The avalanche site is 8 miles northeast of the airport in Girdwood.
+The avalanche site was 8 miles (13 km) northeast of the airport in Girdwood, in an area along the Twentymile River, according to the Chugach National Forest Avalanche Information Center.

+The center’s forecast for the Turnagain Pass area, which includes the Girdwood region, listed as “considerable” on Tuesday the avalanche danger at higher elevations.
+The forecast warned it would be “easy to trigger an avalanche up to 2′ deep” and added, “the safest option is to avoid steep slopes.”

 Girdwood is the skiing capital of Alaska, and home to the Alyeska Resort, at the base of Mount Alyeska, where people downhill ski or snowboard amid stunning views of Turnagain Arm.
 At the top of the mountain is the Seven Glaciers Restaurant, named for its view.